 Final thoughts: Simplify or drown

-If you’re rebuilding the same workflows across multiple environments or managing patch cycles by hand, multitenant endpoint management in PDQ Connect offers a far cleaner model.
+If you’re rebuilding the same workflows across multiple environments or managing patch cycles by hand, multitenant endpoint management in PDQ offers a far cleaner model.
 It gives you flexibility, visibility, and a major cut in operational overhead.